Nevada residency for nomads: benefits and requirements

 • Cannot use a PMB (Private Mailbox) address for unemployment taxes, which might be a limitation for some nomads.
 This means that if you are a W-2 employee, you could struggle to find accommodation in South Dakota.
 Due to this, many nomads and RVers are leaving the state in favor of Florida or Texas.

-• Limited access to international airports could be a downside for frequently traveling abroad.
+• Limited access to international airports could be a downside for those frequently traveling abroad.

 South Dakota Residency information